Need to get around Daufuskie Island? Use our custom Daufuskie Island map to find all of the best places to visit.

 Lucy Bell’s Cafe

 Amazing lowcountry cuisine on the Southern end of Daufuskie Island.
-Indoor and outdoor seating.
+Enjoy their delicious cuisine in the shade of a gorgeous live oak.
 Facebook Page

 School Grounds Coffee Shop